reuzun/Covid19-Turkey-DeathCasePredictor/README.md

 **3.** Minimizes cost function of that function due to last 40, 20, 10 day.
 Using gradient descent algorithm.

-**4.** Predicts next days values as minimized function which is minimized for last 20 days according to cost.
+**4.** Predicts next day value as minimized function which has lowest cost due to cost function which is not dependent of day count.
 (You can change it from properties.txt)

 **5.** Also saves the predict to database and compares it with the anounced value also saves the succes ratio.
 (You should enable it from properties.txt)